Rosh Hashanah is usually when Jews gather in synagogue. This year, they’re mostly online — or masked and spread out.

 Many institutions have found new ways to share in the blowing of the shofar, the hollowed-out ram’s horn that is sounded on Rosh Hashanah, at the end of Yom Kippur, and every day at services during the month leading up to the holidays.

-Some communities are teaching extra congregants how to blow the twisty, long horn, so that it will cut down on the size of gatherings, or placing masks over the mouth of the shofar to limit the spray of germs.
+Some communities are teaching extra congregants how to blow the twisty, long horn so that people who want to hear it can do so in smaller groups.
+Some shofar blowers are also placing masks over the mouth of the shofar to limit the spray of germs.
 Others in D.C., Chicago, New York City and other spots have planned citywide shofar-blows (in D.C. it’s at 5 p.m.
 Friday) from rooftops, parks or front lawns.

 Sometimes the shofar-hearing is virtual.
 That’s the case for students at Berman Hebrew Academy in Rockville who choose to do their required morning prayers by Zoom.
 Each morning for a month, they have watched and listened to Chanokh Berenson, the science department chair, sounding the instrument from his Silver Spring apartment.